SteveHewson/GUI-Shing/README.md

 # GUI-Shing
-A terminal-gui version of Shing
+GUI-Shing is a terminal-gui version of [Shing](https://github.com/SteveHewson/Shing)<br>
+Here are some screenshots from GUI-Shing:<br>